 You search for specific users by entering a search text and hitting 'Enter' or clicking 'Search'.

-Since iPhone devices by default send in Plain Text format, make sure you create a Plain Text version before starting to test OK.
+Since iPhone's built-in mail app by default send email in Plain Text format, make sure you create a Plain Text version before starting to test OK.

 Simply select and copy from HTML designer and paste in Plain Text - Done: